UWCubeSat/found/README.md

 This repository uses a dual build system, using GNU Make and CMake.
 Consumers compiling the system should run either:
 1. `./build.sh make release`.
 2. `./build.sh cmake -DCMAKE_BUILD_TYPE=Release`

+If you are not in a container, but would like to build the binary in a container use the `--container` flag (See [Setup via Docker](#docker-setup)).
+This is supported for both GNU Make and Cmake.

 Developers: if your code changes, you must remake your file.
 The `build.sh` script abstracts the difference for you.
 It is run as:
 1. Run GNU Make: `./build.sh make [GNU Make options]`